-Prerequisites: Any two of ENVR 5333, 5337, 5532, 5534.
+Prerequisites: ENVR 5332 and one of ENVR 5333, 5337, 5532, or permission of the instructor.
 Practice in and analysis of environmental impact assessment, environmental auditing and other planning and decision tools.

 ENVR 6133: ENVIRONMENTAL RISK MANAGEMENT

 A broad approach to risk management, incorporating risk assessment and communication and concentrating on case studies.